MacdonaldRobinson/jquery-spa/README.md

 # jquery-ajax-loader
-- Makes it easy to fetch html via a url and inject it into an elements
+- Makes it easy to fetch html via a url and inject it into an element.
-- The  "loadData" method is just a default animation, you can use your own way of injecting the data
+- The  "loadData" method is just a default animation, you can use your own way of injecting the data.
-- Easy to create Vue or React like page transitions
+- Easy to create Vue or React like page transitions.

 ```html